Tina-lel/shitchat/README.md

 Msgbox commands:
 -

-!exit: exits the chat, and unmounts the SFTP share
+!exit: exits the chat, writes user file, and unmounts the SFTP share

 !back: goes back to the chat selection screen

 !users: list all users

+!upload: uploads files to the SFTP share

+!download: downloads files from the SFTP share

 !help: displays a help message